home-assistant/home-assistant.io/source/_integrations/cloudflare.markdown

 ha_integration_type: integration
 ---

-With the Cloudflare integration, you can keep your Cloudflare DNS records up to date.
+With the **Cloudflare** {% term integration %}, you can keep your Cloudflare DNS records up to date.

 The integration runs every hour, but can also be triggered by running the {% my developer_services title="`cloudflare.update_records` service" service="cloudflare.update_records" %}.